What is form P60?

 How to get form P60?

 An employee should ask their employer to issue them P60.
 The form can be downloaded by the employer by using their payroll software or can use any other HMRC approved software.
 Employer can also order the form online from HMRC.
-For reference you can download the form here.

 What if I don’t receive my P60?